akpatel79/akpatel79.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Associate Professor (tenured) of Mathematics transitioning from academia to industry | Translating complex systems into clear decisions
+subtitle: Tenured Associate Professor transitioning from academia to industry

 profile:
   align: right